mtrx1337/linux-tips/readme.md

-# mtrx’ random Linux tips that may or may not help you / work.
+# mtrx’ random Linux tips that may or may not help you or work.

 # Table of contents